PYSANKY BASICS

 A Carpathian woman is using a stylus that appears to be a straight needle to apply bees wax to an egg.
 Pysankas of the Ukrainian Carpathians by Solomchenko, 2002.

-©2009-2013.
-Content and all photographs are copyrighted and cannot be reproduced without prior permission of Maggie Tarris Bauer.
+©2009-2019.
+Content and all photographs are copyrighted and cannot be reproduced without prior permission of Maggie.
 Be advised all content is my work, except where noted.
-The site is here to share; if you wish to print for personal use, or for teaching purposes, feel free to do so.
-If you wish to